 The baseline model was decomposed to create two low-complexity intra models: model0 and model1.
 These two models were then trained, each with a different QP set.

-The lwo-complexity intra models were then used both for intra and inter to extract data for training of inter models, model2 and model3.
+The low-complexity intra models were then used both for intra and inter to extract data for training of inter models, model2 and model3.
 These models were then trained.

 Another step of data extraction was carried out using all four models.
 Model2 and 3 were then retrained using this new data.